Updated: Jun 24

 Filling a banking gap in small communities

 I am not a fan of major banks, which is why I do most of my banking with online banks and credit unions.
 I have found the service and ease of use to be superior to the major banks.
 To prove my point, I recently did a quick check and I found that over the last 10 years, I have paid no fees with my online banks and only $1 for the membership fee at a credit union.
-This is not the case with my major bank, which is the only financial institution where I have paid a fee with the exception of the $1.
+This is not the case with a major bank I deal with, its the only financial institution where I have continuously paid fees, it never ends.
 Worse, I also had a serious incident where I had to go to my major bank branch and fight to have unauthorized charges reversed.
 This has yet to happen with my other banking alternatives.

 There are great opportunities for credit unions because I believe major banks will continue to squeeze the most out of their branches.
 This will mean a continuation of closing branches in small communities even when they are profitable.
 I am actually one of the few who are happy that this is happening, but only if credit unions can replace a bank when it departs.
 I am so tired of seeing a sign at a major bank saying “In order to better serve you we are raising our fees” the reality is, service is not getting better it’s getting worse because banks are: